guillaumealgis/SimpleMDM-Swift/README.md

 Run `carthage update` to build the framework and drag the built SimpleMDM-Swift.framework into your Xcode project and update your run scripts as appropriate.
 For additional support, please visit the Carthage [documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

 ## Contributing

+If you wish to contribute to SimpleMDM-Swift please fork the repository and send a pull request.
+Contributions and feature requests are always welcome, please do not hesitate to raise an issue!

+Contributors and any people interacting on this project are expected to adhere to its code of conduct.
+See CODE_OF_CONDUCT.md for details.

 ### Getting Started

-To start contributing to SimpleMDM-Swift, you need the last version of Xcode on your machine.
+To start contributing to SimpleMDM-Swift, you need the latest version of Xcode on your machine.
 After cloning the project, run the following command to generate the project's .xcodeproj:

 ```shell